courtcraw/mesadu_wdbinaries/docs/lab3.md

 ### Task 0.
 Project Setup
 This lab will combine the work we have done so far in labs 1 and 2.
 To ease the set up process, we will be continuing from the end point of Lab 2.
 Make a clean copy of your directory from Lab 2 then copy over the binary_history file generated in Lab 1.
+If you didn't complete Lab 2 for any reason, you may instead download the Lab 2 solutions from the [github repo](https://github.com/courtcraw/mesadu_wdbinaries).

 <div class="filetext-title"> The Lab 3 starting directory should contain these files </div>
 <div class="filetext"><p>